-In the past years, I have held several postdoctoral positions: at the University of Edinburgh (2017-2020), at the University of Southern California in Los Angeles (2014-2017), and at the Hebrew University of Jerusalem (Fall 2013).
+I have held several postdoctoral positions abroad: at the University of Edinburgh (2017-2020), at the University of Southern California in Los Angeles (2014-2017), and at the Hebrew University of Jerusalem (Fall 2013).
 I received my Ph.D. from Northeastern University in Boston in 2013.

-and the Italian interuniversity research group Geometry and Representation Theory (GRT).
+Applications and the Italian interuniversity research group GRT: Geometry and Representation Theory.

-Indeed, my research is in Representation Theory, with a special focus on the interplay between algebra, geometry and mathematical physics in quantum groups.
-I am interested in infinite-dimensional Lie algebras, quantum groups and braid groups, quantization and deformation theory, integrable systems, and categorification.
+My research is in Representation Theory, with a special focus on the interplay between algebra, geometry and mathematical physics in quantum groups.
+I am interested in infinite-dimensional Lie algebras, quantum groups and braid groups, Yangians and quantum loop algebras, quantization and deformation theory, integrable systems, and categorification.

 I am responsible for the curriculum in Algebra of the

 master program in Mathematics at the University of Parma and

 the courses Topics in Algebra (Algebra Superiore 1),

 Commutative Algebra, and Galois Theory.
 Algebra